Facebook

 Best 24-Inch Kids’ Bike with Gears

 With a slightly heavier frame than the Original, the Ethos by Guardian Bikes is a great budget-friendly alternative.
-It features all the best from the famed Shark Tank brand such as SureStop brakes, easy assembly, and fun decals.
+It features all the best from the famed Shark Tank brand, such as SureStop brakes, easy assembly, and fun decals.

 The bike is suitable for children between 8 and 11 years, ranging from 49 to 57 inches in height.
-The 24-inch bike comes with a seven-speed gear — suitable to use for daily commutes or long trips.
+The 24-inch bike comes with a seven-speed gear system — suitable to use for daily commutes or long trips.

 Like its lighter big brother, the Ethos comes 95 percent assembled.
 It requires minimal work on your side, and most parents said they finished the job within 30 minutes.